 Now move to the monument itself, which in my mind is one of the most impressive on the entire battlefield.
 Have students reflect on how the monument reinforces the meaning of the tablet just discussed.
 What features of the monument stand out and what emotions do you believe the sculptor hope to invoke?

-The entire monument evokes movement forward in desperation.
+The entire monument highlights the desperate and dangerous forward momentum.
 These men are committed to sacrificing everything to achieve victory.
 At some point ask students to suggest what the kneeling soldier is pointing at.
 After considering a few suggestions point the group to the Bryan Farm along Cemetery Ridge.